ONGC FC: 2010–2014: I-League and back

-After earning promotion into the I-League, ONGC made some unexpected signings with the signatures of Nigerian David Opara and re-signing Badmus Babatunde, who was the overall top-scorer during the 2010 I-League 2nd Division, and signing former India national football team goalkeeper Rajat Ghosh Dastidar.
+After earning promotion into the I-League, ONGC made some unexpected signings with the signatures of Nigerian playmaker David Opara and re-signing striker Badmus Babatunde, who was the overall top-scorer during the 2010 I-League 2nd Division, and signing former India national football team goalkeeper Rajat Ghosh Dastidar.
 ONGC played their first match of the 2010–11 on 4 December 2010 against East Bengal at the Salt Lake Stadium, in which they lost 1–0.
 It took the club register first win till 9 January 2011 against Viva Kerala at home with David Opara scoring the lone goal for ONGC.
 Then on 12 February 2011, ONGC created the biggest shock of the season after defeating East Bengal, who were undefeated before the game, 1–0 with Babatunde scoring in 58th minute at Cooperage Ground.
 Despite the unexpected result, ONGC could only do so much as despite scoring 11 more goals in the 2nd half of the season, they ultimately finished on last 14th place, which meant straight relegation back into 2nd Division after only one season.

 ONGC began their mission for a comeback to the I-League by entering the 2012 I-League 2nd Division.
 The immediately made an impact after finishing the group stage in first place and entered the final round as automatic contenders.
-After a tough 12 matches in Siliguri and Sikkim, ONGC again finished in a promotion spot, 2nd place, and thus qualified for the 2012–13 I-League, which was confirmed on 17 April 2012, after the club drew 1–1 with Aizawl.
+After a tough 12 matches in Siliguri and Sikkim, ONGC again finished in a promotion spot, second place, and thus qualified for the 2012–13 I-League, which was confirmed on 17 April 2012, after the club drew 1–1 with Aizawl.
+Santosh Kashyap managed the club in 2012–13 I-League.
 ONGC finished the next I-League season on 9th position with 31 points in 26 matches.

 The club has also participated in the 2013 IFA Shield unlikely.
-On 4 March 2013, it was announced that Muktijoddha Sangsad KC of Bangladesh would not participate in this tournament and instead current I-League club ONGC would take their place.
+On 4 March 2013, it was announced that Muktijoddha Sangsad of Bangladesh would not participate in this tournament and instead current I-League club ONGC would take their place.
 But they failed to qualify for the knockout stages.
 In 2014, they participated in the 14th Darjeeling Gold Cup and won the tournament with a 5–0 win over Dalhousie AC of Kolkata in final.